 Your Occupancy Agreement requires you to provide a minimum of two full month's written notice of your intention to leave Graduate House.
-To do this, come by the by the Graduate House office to fill an Early Withdrawal Form.
-(Please note: You are financially responsible up until the date that you provide on your Early Withdrawal form.
-Although you can move out before this date).
+To do this, please complete an Early Withdrawal Form on StarPortal.
+(Please note: You are financially responsible up until the date that you provide on your Early Withdrawal form; although, you can move your belongings before this date).

-Once you have met with the ADRLC and given your notice, take the following steps to prepare for your move out (and avoid unexpected cleaning and damage charges).
+Once you have given your notice, take the following steps to prepare for your move out (and avoid unexpected cleaning and damage charges).